 Choosing Bigcommerce vs Shopify based solely on price is very short term thinking.
 We’ve all tried to pinch dollars when running businesses.
 But don’t be “penny wise, pound foolish”.

 We would suggest that you sign up for the trial programs for both Shopify and Bigcommerce, invest a few hours to test each one and find out which one suits you better.

 Selecting the right e-commerce builder for your business is by no means a straight forward decision.
 There are so many things to consider, so hopefully our review is helpful in steering you towards some of the key factors to evaluate.

-Although Bigcommerce comes with a lot more tools “out of the box”, and that they do not charge a transaction fee per sale, Shopify has a lot more to offer as well.
+Although Bigcommerce comes with a lot more tools “out of the box”, and that they do not charge a transaction fee per sale (for their Gold and Platinum plans), Shopify has a lot to offer as well.